-When Steve Bruford, VP vehicle product development at Navistar Truck Group, envisions the truck of the future, he sees a tractor-trailer getting over 10 mpg.
+When Steve Bruford, vice president of vehicle product development at Navistar Truck Group, envisions the truck of the future, he sees a tractor-trailer getting more than 10 mpg.

-The truck manufacturer is taking the first step toward hitting that goal through testing it’s been performing here the past 15 months at the world’s largest wind tunnel at NASA’s Ames Research Center.
+The truck manufacturer is taking the first step toward hitting that goal through testing it’s been performing the past 15 months at the world’s largest wind tunnel at NASA’s Ames Research Center at Moffett Field, Calif.
 Under a $2 million U.S. Department of Energy federal grant, Navistar has been testing commercially available and proposed aerodynamic devices attached to a 53-foot trailer behind one of its ProStar tractors.

-A bigger step is being organized by Bruford and his team under the DOE’s “SuperTruck” project.
+A bigger step is being organized by Bruford and his team under DOE’s SuperTruck project.
 Earlier this year, Navistar was awarded a $37.3 million DOE matching grant to develop technology and systems designed to increase heavy-duty truck fuel efficiency by 50 percent, compared with the 12 percent achieved at the facility here.
-“We’re throwing the kitchen sink at it, from the engine, to the tractor, to the trailer – anything that can affect fuel economy,” Bruford said.
+“We’re throwing the kitchen sink at it, from the engine, to the tractor, to the trailer – anything that can affect fuel economy,” Bruford says.

-Schoon said Navistar is talking with fifth wheel manufacturers about the system and perhaps partnering with a company to accelerate the product’s development.
-Bruford said the fifth wheel system would allow an owner-operator or fleets with thousands of trailers to use their existing equipment and still improve fuel economy through better aerodynamics.
-“We have a working model,” he said.
+Schoon says Navistar is talking with fifth-wheel manufacturers about the system and perhaps partnering with a company to accelerate the product’s development.
+Bruford says the fifth-wheel system would allow an owner-operator or fleets with thousands of trailers to use their existing equipment and still improve fuel economy through better aerodynamics.
+“We have a working model,” he says.

-After SuperTruck’s five years, the partners aim to have a heavy-duty tractor-trailers that will achieve the 50 percent fuel efficiency improvement “by reshaping the system to be radically different, because that’s what it will take,” Schoon said.
-Two-fifths of that gain, or 20 percent, will come from enhanced efficiencies under the hood, and the rest from aerodynamics, tires and lighter materials, he said.
+After SuperTruck’s five years, the partners aim to have a heavy-duty tractor-trailer that will achieve the 50 percent fuel efficiency improvement “by reshaping the system to be radically different, because that’s what it will take,” Schoon says.
+Two-fifths of that gain, or 20 percent, will come from enhanced efficiencies under the hood, and the rest from aerodynamics, tires and lighter materials, he says.